property manager

 • Costs

-• Necessary resources
+• Required resources

-• Difficulty in adopting recommendations
+• Difficulty implementing recommendations

 Resistance to change, costs, and the resources required, as well as integrating the recommendations within the company, are aspects that real estate managers must consider when conducting an audit.
 It’s therefore essential to allocate key resources from the company to participate in the process analysis and then apply the recommendations.